 When planning a holiday, it can be easy to think that you might not need to take out travel insurance for the UK.
 After all, you'll be covered for any emergency medical treatment you may need by the NHS.

-But, there's plenty of reasons why it's worth considering taking out travel insurance for your holiday at home.
+But, there's plenty of reasons why it's worth taking the time to compare travel insurance for your holiday at home.
 Besides medical emergencies, there's other things that can go wrong on holiday.
 For example, trip cancellation and lost baggage.
 The right policy can help you financially in these situations, and save you from having to pay out of pocket.
 Cha-ching!

 What isn't covered?